Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Toggle

 This field is boolean (true or false) and will make a Furniture toggleable.
 "Toggleable" means that it can be turned on and off with right-click.
-When a Furniture can be toggled, every sprite in its sprite-sheet needs to be duplicated: for every "Source Rect" you defined (for the [base sprite](#source-rect) or for [Layers](#layers)), the origin of the Width of the Rectangle will be added to its horizontal position when the Furniture is turned on.
+When a Furniture can be toggled, every sprite in its sprite-sheet needs to be duplicated: for every "Source Rect" you defined (for the [base sprite](#source-rect) or for [Layers](#layers)), the Width of the Rectangle will be added to its horizontal position when the Furniture is turned on.
 This way, your Furniture can change how it looks when it's toggled.

 A good example of this is the `Custom Cauldron` Furniture in the Example Pack: you can see in its sprite-sheet that it has its base sprite in the top left corner, and a Layer in the bottom left corner, while the "On" variants of these sprites are on the right of the sprite-sheet.
 ![Custom Cauldron sprite-sheet](https://raw.githubusercontent.com/Leroymilo/FurnitureFramework/main/%5BFF%5D%20Example%20Pack/assets/cauldron.png)

+### Time Based

+This field is boolean (true or false) and will make your Furniture change when it's dark outside (whether with night or rainy weather), like windows and lamps will in the Vanilla game.
+When a Furniture is Time Based, every sprite in its sprite-sheet needs to be duplicated: for every "Source Rect" you defined (for the [base sprite](#source-rect) or for [Layers](#layers)), the Height of the Rectangle will be added to its horizontal position when it's dark outside, this way, your Furniture can change how it looks.

+You can see this field used in the Custom Window

 ### Sounds